Definition

 Virginia DEQ Proposes 200% Fee Increases and CPI Indexing for Small Renewable Energy Permit-by-Rule Fees

-Virginia DEQ proposes a 200% increase in permit-by-rule fees for small renewable energy and storage projects, alongside new annual inflation indexing.
-Project developers should integrate these substantial upfront cost increases and ongoing fee volatility into financial modeling and capital expenditure planning.
+Virginia DEQ has proposed a 200 percent increase in permit fees for small renewable energy and storage projects alongside new annual inflation indexing.
+Project developers must account for significantly higher upfront permitting costs and ongoing fee volatility in financial modeling and capital expenditure planning.

 European Parliament Blocks Delegated Regulation on Permanent Carbon Removals Certification Methodologies